SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 &hellip; and so on.
 And on.
 And on.

 Next the complaint about printing presses.
-De Strata helpfully informs us that they're invented by icky nerds, and print nothing but dumb crap that should be banned (emphasis added):
+De Strata helpfully informs us that they're invented by a bunch of icky nerds, and print nothing but dumb crap that should probably be banned anyway (emphasis added):

 > I know that you always __hate printed books crammed with the foolishness of common folk__,
 > and that you follow sound precepts.
 The things I have described do not apply to you, but